Narcissists have fragile egos and a shaky sense of self-worth.

-You never know which of your words or acts will offend them.
-As a result, every step in your relationship feels like you’re walking on eggshells.
+When you’re in a relationship with them, you never know which of your words or acts will offend them.
+As a result, you feel like you’re walking on eggshells in your relationship.

 What Is Narcissist Hoovering?